kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Misspelled Count

-The misspelled count identifies the number of words in a text that are not spelled correctly.
+**Misspelled count** identifies the number of words in a text that are not spelled correctly.
 This could be useful for testing models in scenarios involving text quality or educational applications.
 The count is generated using the [textstat](https://pypi.org/project/textstat/) toolkit's spellchecker.
 This property can often be a proxy to unrecognized named entities as well.